.png)

 The Eilandje Address Worth Planning Around

 Antwerp's Eilandje district has shifted considerably over the past decade.
 Once a working port precinct with little reason to linger after dark, it now draws a consistent dining crowd to Kribbestraat and the surrounding streets, partly on the strength of a cluster of neighbourhood-scale restaurants that pitch themselves as everyday rather than occasion dining.
-Bistrot L'îlot sits on Kribbestraat 15 within that cluster, a compact, cosy space where the format is built around sharing plates rather than individual portions — a structural choice that shapes the entire booking and dining logic.
+Bistrot L'îlot sits on Kribbestraat 15 in Antwerp, a compact, cosy space where the format is built around sharing plates rather than individual portions, a structural choice that shapes the entire dining logic.

 In Belgian cities, the mid-range farm-to-table category has grown crowded, but the Eilandje version tends toward informality and seasonal rotation rather than the polished tasting-menu mode you find further up the price ladder.
 Hertog Jan at Botanic and Zilte operate in Antwerp's upper tier at €€€€, where booking pressure and ceremony are both considerably higher.
 L'îlot's €€ pricing places it in a different competitive set entirely, closer in spirit and cost to the French-leaning Bistrot du Nord, though with a more vegetable-forward menu structure.